Dantrium For Injection (Dantrolene Sodium Hemiheptahydrate)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Swelling or tenderness around the injection site
+• swelling or tenderness around a vein

-• Itchy skin rash or reddening of the skin
+• itchy skin rash or reddening of the skin

-• Drowsiness
+• drowsiness

-• Dizziness
+• dizziness

-• Weakness in the legs or loss of grip strength
+• weakness in the legs or loss of grip strength

 Seek immediate medical attention if you experience:

-• Chest tightness or pain
+• chest tightness or pain

-• Difficulty swallowing
+• difficulty in swallowing

 Important Warnings